Updated August 2020

 Snoring most nights is not normal.
 Snoring can be an indication that a child has sleep apnea/SDB.
 Sleep apnea is when there are pauses in breathing that cause the child to wake up, at least briefly.
 Left untreated, sleep apnea can contribute to behavioral problems, learning disabilities and hyperactivity.
 Chronic (long-term) sleep apnea can also cause heart problems in children, such as pulmonary hypertension.

-Signs of sleep apnea include the following:
+Signs of sleep apnea and other sleep disorders include the following (2):

 - Experiencing night terrors